retiarylime/thinkpad-t14s/grub-theme-thinkpad/grub-theme-thinkpad.md

 5. Run `reboot` to reboot the system and test your new awesome-looking GRUB theme! :)

 > [!IMPORTANT]
-> Make sure to disable secure boot in your BIOS settings
+> Make sure to disable secure boot in your BIOS settings in order to applied GRUB theme font.